Counting Insights Vol 1.1 Pigeon-Hole Principle

 Contrapositive of Theorem 1 is generally known as Dirichlet-Drawer Principle or Pigeon-Hole Principle.
 We have seen Theorem 1 being applicable to Devotee-Footwear example, but the theory developed in Theorem 1 is general enough to be applicable in diverse problems of same kind.

-While encountering problems of this kind, identifying sets and correctly is quite often confusing.
+While encountering problems of this kind, identifying sets A and B correctly is quite often confusing.
 As a validation test, we can ask elements of which set can have multiple number of pre-images (including no premage, i.e., left unmapped).
-That set is the set , which can have varying number of pre-images.
+That set is the set B, which can have varying number of pre-images.

 Written with StackEdit.